acelinkio/argocd-homelab/docs/setup.md

 - Create a random password for the initial user named `bootstrap_password` used for logging in with the default admin account.
 - Create key named `bootstrap_email` used for specifying the email address of the default admin account.
 - Create a random token named `bootstrap_token` used for accessing the api.

-#### Discourse
-- In the homelab vault, create secret named `discourse`
-- Create a random password for the initial user named `bootstrap_password` used for logging in with the default admin account.
-- Create a random password for sending email named `smtp_password` used for sending emails.
-(WIP)
-- Create a random password for sending email named `redis_password` used for authenticating emails.
-(WIP)

 ### Ryot
 - In the homelab vault, create secret named `ryot`